-The accounting for finance leases did not change.
-The right-of-use assets and lease liabilities for finance leases are recorded at the present value of minimum lease payments.
-The assets are included in Property, plant and equipment, net on the consolidated balance sheets and are depreciated over the respective lease terms.
+Right-of-use assets and lease liabilities are recorded at the present value of minimum lease payments.
+For our operating leases, the assets are included in Other long-term assets on the consolidated balance sheets and are amortized within operating income over the respective lease terms.
+The long-term component of the lease liability is included in Other long-term liabilities, net, and the current component is included in Other current liabilities.
+For our finance leases, the assets are included in Property, plant and equipment, net on the consolidated balance sheets and are depreciated over the respective lease terms which range from three to five years.
 The long-term component of the lease liability is included in Long-term debt and the current component is included in Current portion of long-term debt.

-During the twelve months ended December 31, 2019 and 2018, the Company did not enter into any material new lease agreements accounted for as a finance lease.
+During the twelve months ended December 31, 2020, the Company entered into two new lease agreements accounted for as finance leases and two new lease agreements accounted for as operating leases.